EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 ```

 7. Declare the class.
 8. Use the [[eosio::contract(contract_name)]] attribute lets compiler know this is a smart contract and that the compiler should generate the main dispatcher and the ABI.
-Click on this link for more information https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes
+Click on this link for more information on [generator attributes](https://developers.eos.io/manuals/eosio.cdt/v1.6/guides/generator-attributes)
 9. Inherit from the eosio::contract public base class.
 10. Introduce base class members.
 11. Use the base class constructor.